Ruth Gerdes' Story

 The second stage of the operation was performed on May 21, 2007.
 It was a big surgery coming on the heels of two other big surgeries.
 Dr. Botha's surgical skill was evident in the successful removal of the entire right lobe of the liver and all microscopic disease.
 That surgical skill was crucial later in the same surgery because it allowed him to resect and patch a portion of my vena cava that also had tumor involvement.
 Dr. Botha and I had spent enough time together that he knew my wishes.
 Why go through three massive surgeries if we were not going to have total removal of all visible tumors.
 After Dr. Botha performed the second liver resection, I was left with about 30 percent of my original liver and all visible tumors had been removed.

 A great joy for me is the many other patients who are also getting help from Dr. Botha because of the collaboration developed on my case between Dr. Zaruba, Dr. Botha and Dr. Fitzke.
 At different times during the course of my ordeal, each of them took the initiative.
 As a group, they gave me the knowledge and support to make some difficult decisions about my care.
-Because of the team approach these three doctors share, new patients are finding their way to The Nebraska Medical Center for all types of Hepatobiliary surgery.
+Because of the team approach these three doctors share, new patients are finding their way to Nebraska Medicine for all types of Hepatobiliary surgery.
 I believe their willingness to work in a unique collaborative manner is a model that should be studied and replicated.
 From electronic sharing of medical records to the ability for all three doctors to see scans simultaneously, they are practicing seriously amazing medicine.

 Dr. Zaruba says my case taught him many things.
 "As a family-practice physician, I have learned more about carcinoid cancer than I ever thought I would need to know in my career," he said.
 "This case also allowed me to realize how important it is for patients to be active participants in their health care.
 Ruth was as much a part of the medical team as any of her doctors."
 I chuckle at this statement.
 I didn't know there was any other way to approach healthcare.
 Because of the rarity of carcinoid cancer and the unique surgical approach we were taking, these three doctors were open to working with me in novel ways.